Skip to Main Content Go to Sitemap

 BioCanRx Summer Studentships provide funding for undergraduate and college students to gain work experience in the Canadian cancer biotherapeutics research sector.
 This funding opportunity is open to undergraduates and college students attending Canadian institutions, and to BioCanRx network investigators.
 Note – at the time of the application deadline, students must have found an investigator to work with.
 The deadline to apply is February 13, 2026.

-To learn more about this opportunity and to apply, please visit the BioCanRx Summer Studentship site.
+To learn more about this opportunity and to apply, please visit the BioCanRx Summer Student Internship Site.

 The SickKids First Nations, Métis, and Inuit Summer Studentship provides a full 15-week full-time summer student stipend (approximately $9,000) to three incoming SickKids summer students who are First Nations, Métis or Inuit.
 The deadline for students to apply is February 27, 2026.